sarehsoltani/ImageCompression/README.md

 # Image-Compression
-Implement Principal Component Analysis (PCA) using SVD in MAtlab for image compression.
+Implement Principal Component Analysis (PCA) using SVD in MAtlab to reduce dimension on digital image